doitintl/iris3/README.md

 ### Configuration

-* All values are optional.
+* Iris' own config file `config*.yaml`
     * The configuration file may be `config.yaml`,`config-test.yaml`, or `config-dev.yaml`.
         * Which one is used:
             * If `config-dev.yaml` is present, that is used;
             * if not, and `config-dev.yaml` is present, that is used;
             * otherwise `config.yaml` is used.
-    * Local vs in AppEngine
+        * Local vs App Engine
-        * `config-dev.yaml` is not uploaded to AppEngine and so is ignored there.
+            * `config-dev.yaml` is not uploaded to App Engine and so is ignored there.
-        * `config-test.yaml` and  `config.yaml` are available for use in AppEngine
+            * `config-test.yaml` and  `config.yaml` are available for use in App Engine.
-    * See `config.yaml.template` for detailed documentation of the following options.
+        * Copy `config.yaml.template` to the desired file name

-    - What projects to include.
-    - A prefix for all label keys.
-    - Specific prefixes per resource type.
-    - Whether to copy all labels from the project into resources in the project.
-    - Whether the Cloud Scheduler cron job should label all types of resources (useful on first deployment) or skip certain types.
-    - The secret token for PubSub invocations.
+        * All values in the `config*.yaml` are optional.
 * `app.yaml` lets you configure App Engine, for example to set a maximum number of instances.
 See App Engine documentation.
 * `cron.yaml` lets you optionally change the timing for the Cloud Scheduler scheduled labelings.
+See App Engine documentation.

 ## Architecture

 * Iris runs in Google App Engine Standard Environment (Python 3).
-* The Cloud Scheduler cron job triggers Iris at configured intervals. (see `cron.yaml`)
+* The Cloud Scheduler cron job triggers Iris at configured intervals.
+(See `cron.yaml`)
 * For newly created resources, a Log Sink on the organization level sends all logs about resource-creation to a PubSub topic.
-    * The Log Sink is filtered to include only supported resource types and, if so configured, to support only only specific projects.
+    * The Log Sink is filtered to include only supported resource types and, if so configured, to support only specific projects.
 * PubSub topics:
     * One topic receives the logs from the Log Sink on resource creation.
     * The other receives messages sent by the `/schedule` Cloud Scheduler handler in `main.py`, which is triggered by